New guard NOLA chef shares her favorite spots

 A true local spot in every sense, beloved Ninth Ward wine bar Bacchanal serves a curated selection of bottles from around the world -- best enjoyed in the secluded courtyard when local musicians are playing.

-As a testament to its greatness, the bar earned a 2018 nomination for Outstanding Bar Program from the James Beard Foundation Awards.
+As a testament to its greatness, the bar earned a 2018 nomination for Outstanding Wine Program from the James Beard Foundation Awards.
 "Bacchanal is one of my favorite local spots," Compton says.
 "It's very close to where I live, and I love the laid-back ambiance, great wine, cheese and charcuterie and live music."

 Rouses Markets